 For North Carolina homeowner associations created on or after January 1, 1999, state law requires at a minimum that the association maintain property insurance on the common property in certain amounts as of “the first conveyance of a lot to a person other than a declarant.”
 The North Carolina Condominium Act has almost identical language for condominiums created on or after October 1, 1986.
 For stacked condominiums (or units with “horizontal boundaries”), the property insurance requirements are more specific and may even require the condominium association to cover individual units.
 Both the Planned Community Act and the Condominium Act even have requirements as to language that must be in the association insurance policy!
 And the association’s governing documents may further require property insurance on certain property, in exact amounts, covering certain losses, or with a specified deductible.
 As a result, any professional advising on what an association needs in the way of property insurance had better be familiar with state law, the association’s filed documents, and the association’s specific circumstances.

-Liability insurance is intended to cover lawsuits that result from accidents or injuries that occur on association property.
+Liability insurance is intended to cover lawsuits that result from accidents or injuries that occur on association property or arising out of the associations activities.
 As with property insurance, both the Planned Community Act and the Condominium Act mandate liability insurance on the common elements in certain circumstances.
 However, since the statutes only require liability insurance “in reasonable amounts, covering all occurrences commonly insured against death, bodily injury and property damage,” professional guidance is likely needed on which specific policy to purchase and in what amounts.

 While property insurance and liability insurance are the only policies REQUIRED by state statute, there are other several other policies that every association should consider: